 1 – Anger is a cover up

 Anger is a secondary emotion and usually covers up softer, more vulnerable emotions.
 We see Ruby struggle to really get in touch with those until Nettie shows Ruby how to make sense of her anger.
 Over time Ruby realises that it is safe for her to be angry without repercussions.
 Nettie meets Ruby with empathy and fosters trust and mutual respect.
 This style of parenting is called connection parenting and this is at the core of my work.
-It is the opposite of Ruby’s parents who are parenting from a place of fear which is the opposite to love.
+It is the opposite of Ruby’s parents who are parenting from a place of fear (in survival mode) which is the opposite to love.

 2 – Isolating + punishing anger makes it worse